Vartica01/to-do-list/README.md

 # todo-list-v1
-This is a todolist project from Angela Yu's complete bootcamp.
-Using EJS, express and Node.js ->A To-do list Application 📋
+This is a todolist project.
+Using EJS, express and Node.js ->Skills: HTML, CSS, Bootstrap, JavaScript, Express, EJS.
-->Skills: HTML, CSS, Bootstrap, JavaScript, Express, EJS.
+The node modules have not been uploaded.
+To run the project locally, you will have to run npm install -g node-modules